au-research/raido/app-client/doc/openapi-typescript.md

 Context: generating TypeScript code from the Raido openapi YAML spec.

-I reckon react-query is the right tool for our needs with regard to calling the server.
+server.
+We use [react-query](https://tanstack.com/query/v3/) to wrap the actual calls to the api-svc.

-Would be nice if it generated react-query stuff for us.
-OTOH, any tool that does that might be too opinionated.
+Would be nice if openapi generated react-query specific stuff for us, but it's pretty simple to use them together.
+OTOH, any tool that directly binds openapi and react-query together might be too opinionated.

 # Current tech selected